-Seeking inclusion of 'farming zone' as an area of private land that a person must area of private land that a person must area of private land that a person must provision to farming land, potentially affected person must provision to farming land, potentially affected person must area of private land, as this type of noise can travel a long distance.
+farming land.
+If Council is supportive of extending the provision to farming land, potentially affected persons should be identified (relevant land owners and off-road motor cycle groups from within the municipality) and informally consulted.
 It is unnecessary to recommence the statutory process or give a further public notice.
-South Gippsland Shire is endeavouring to Same comments as for 1 pass a bi-law which would prohibit residents from burning off in Townships. concerns about this by-law being introduced, as it may increase workload in responding to smoke sightings within townships.
-Regarding the proposal to prohibit burning Same comments as for 1 off in townships without a permit.
-Concerns of increased fire calls for already over worked volunteers across the shire, called in by neighbours or others.
+Same comments as for 1 Same comments, as for 1 amenity Seeking inclusion of 'farming zone' as an area of private land that a person must not use a recreational vehicle for non-commercial purposes, irrespective of the size of the land, as this type of notise can travel a long distance.
+South Gippsland Shire is endeavouring to pass a bi-law which would prohibit residents from burning off in Townships. concerns about this by-law being introduced, as it may increase workload in responding to smoke sightings within townships.
+Regarding the proposal to prohibit burning off in townships without a permit Concerns of increased fire calls for already over worked volunteers across the shire, called in by neighbours or others.
 Responding to these calls will effect volunteer and employer relations, as well as create conflict between responding brigades and the community that they so greatly need support from.
 CFA brigades are not required to enforce council bylaws and will have the need to call through the system, the local laws officer.
-A process that is both time consuming and frequently frustrating as it is now when the need for local law officers amenity.
-Seeking i area of principle a commerciple size of the travel a form Fire 4.
-South Gippsland Group of Brigades 5.
-Len Wyhoon Loch and District Fire Brigade
+A process that is both time consuming and frequently frustrating as it is now when the need for local law officers occur.
+4. South Gippsland Group of Fire Brigades 5.
+Ler Wyhoon.
+Loch and District Fire Brigado